ntoll/ntoll.github.io/posts/why-computers-4.md

 The computer you're using to read this article obviously works in a completely different way to the seemingly ramshackle contraption I describe.
-While there is no tape, head or switch inside your computing device, there are transistors etched into silicon chips that react to and change the state of values stored in memory, billions of times a second.
+While there is no tape or head inside your computing device, there are transistors etched into silicon chips that react to and change the state of values stored in memory, billions of times a second.
 The chips connect to other parts of your device via input/output pins.
-The other parts of your device will be connected via spacialist hardware and might include things like a screen, keyboard, mouse, speaker or microphone.
+The other parts of your device, connected via spacialist hardware, might include things like a screen, keyboard, mouse, speaker or microphone.

-Just as a Turing machine iterates over the same cycle of reading from the head, writing to the tape and transitioning to a new state, a microprocessor chip, synchronised by a clock, carries out a similar iterative cycle or working.
-In fact, the clock speed of your machine's CPU tells you how many instructions the chip will carry out each second (for instance, a 3Ghz chip will carry out 3 billion instructions a second).
+Just as a Turing machine iterates over the same cycle of reading from the head, writing to the tape and transitioning to a new state, a microprocessor chip, synchronised by a clock, carries out a similar iterative cycle of work one instruction after another.
+In fact, the clock speed of your machine's CPU tells you how many instructions the chip will carry out each second (for instance, a 3Ghz chip will manage 3 billion instructions a second).

 If you're interested in how an actual chip behaves, [this link takes you to a simulation of an ARM1 chip](http://www.visual6502.org/sim/varm/armgl.html)